Space-Fox1/Just-some-repo/README.md

 ### Roadmap:
 1. Faster update checking(May not be possible?)
 2. Smaller QR codes(Link shorteners?
 Compression algorithms?)
-3. Encryption algorithms
-4. Debug
+3. Debug
-5. Automatic file deleting
+4. Translations(would require lots of work)
-6. Add comments for people to make their own versions.
+5. Add comments for people to make their own versions.
-7. Share sheet automatic